 A traditional humanities-based archaeology degree combining the study of archaeological techniques with the investigation of one or more cultures of the past.
 Also available as a Combined Honours degree; can be combined with other subject areas within the Faculty of Humanities and Social Sciences (Criminology, History, Psychology or Theology, Religion and Ethics) or Modern Liberal Arts.

-Classical Studies explores the civilisation of ancient Greece and Rome and its legacy, which has fundamentally shaped all later civilisations - including that of today.
-This exciting course, offered by the History Department, combines history, archaeology, art, drama, literature and philosophy.
+Classical Studies explores the civilisation of ancient Greece and Rome and its legacy, which has fundamentally shaped all later civilisations, including that of today.
+This exciting course combines history, archaeology, art, drama, literature and philosophy.